PhDP/Akarui/README.md

     $ cabal install
     $ cabal build

-Se *INSTALL.md* for platform-specific info.
+See *INSTALL.md* for platform-specific info.

 After the library is compiled, simply type